epics-containers/epics-containers.github.io/docs/tutorials/create_beamline.md

 This beamline repository will be made from a template that comes with a single example IOC and further steps in the following tutorials will teach you how to add your own.

 :::{note}
-If you are working is a shared environment you need not create a unique beamline name or PV prefix because the example runs with all PVs published on localhost only.
+If you are working in a shared environment you need not create a unique beamline name or PV prefix because the example runs with all PVs published on localhost only.
 Your example beamline will be isolated from other users on the same network.
 :::

 ## To Start